 2. Visualise your success

-Take time to visualise you achieving your goal — daydream about it during the day, and think about it before you go to bed at night.
-Visualising goals has a powerful impact on your subconscious mind.
+Take time to visualise you achieving your goal — daydream about it during the day, and think about it before you go to bed at night. on your subconscious mind.
 Really see yourself achieving your goal: put yourself in the movie of your life, turn up the sound, brighten the colours and intensify the feeling.

 Visualising your goal activates the law of attraction, and you will be amazed at how opportunities and circumstances unfold.

 Case Study: Sara Blakely (Founder of Spanx) Sara is the youngest self-made billionaire, launching Spanx with just $5,000 in her savings account.
 She is also a huge fan of the power of visualisation.
 Sara created powerful visualisations, which included clearly seeing herself on ‘The Oprah Show’ — 15 years before it happened.
 (Impressive, right?
-What will you visualise?)
+What will you visualise?).
+Interested in learning more about what visualisation can achieve?
+Read my article on 4 successful celebrities who use the power of visualisation.

 3. Respect your failures